 your lifestyle and aspirations.

-manufacturing and laborer occupations, with 24.7% of the residents employed.
+clerical, assistant, and tech support occupations, with 25.1% of the residents employed.

 The Neighbors: Ethnicity / Ancestry